isaacnmm/pestpolicy-hugo2XX/content/posts/best-penetrating-concrete-sealer/index.md

 The Armor AR350 application is recommended in the evening or late afternoon of extreme temperature, and recoating should be done after 24 hours.

 The sealer can be used on an unsealed surface or reapplied to surfaces previously sealed with acrylic-based solvents.
-Mixtures of urethaneand Epoxy will create suitable [concrete sealant options](https://en.wikipedia.org/wiki/Concrete_sealer).Pros: - Made from acrylic - Its self-priming - Durable - Easy to apply with roller or sprayer - UV light-resistant. - Its water-proof - Easy to clean.
+Mixtures of urethaneand Epoxy will create suitable [concrete sealant options](https://en.wikipedia.org/wiki/Concrete_sealer).
+Pros:
+- Made from acrylic
+- Its self-priming
+- Durable
+- Easy to apply with roller or sprayer
+- UV light-resistant.
+- Its water-proof
+- Easy to clean.

+Cons:
-Cons: - Slippery when applied without non-skid additive
+- Slippery when applied without non-skid additive

-> See Also: > Process of removing Paint From Concrete

 ###  [3.
 Siliconate-PS101 Multi-Surface Concrete Sealer](https://www.amazon.com/dp/B00CZFBQME/?tag=p-policy-20)